mratsim/Arraymancer/Design_document.md

 This is a notepad to track ideas, challenges, future work and open issues/limitations of Arraymancer.

+OUTDATED: Info is stalled, the design document will be moved to Arraymancer "Under the hood" documentation.

 <!-- TOC -->

 - [Design document](#design-document)